 There are some places in this world that once you have visited you would wish to keep it a secret.
 One travel destination that guarantees to give you this special kind of feeling is Cougar Hot Springs or Terwilliger Hot Springs.

 This is because the trip will not only satisfy you physically but also take care of your emotional needs.
-Here is a comprehensive review of what you should expect when you visit Cougar Hot Springs.
+Here is a review of what you should expect when you visit Cougar Hot Springs.

 After that, you will be free to walk through the fantastic forest for approximately 1/4 mile.
 The walk is easy and enjoyable as the path is clear and straightforward to follow.